 - No teacher or visiting speaker will actively encourage pupils to support any particular political viewpoint by presenting one-sided political views.
-Where political issues are brought to the attention of pupils in lessons or during extra-curricular activities, they will be offered a balanced (fair and dispassionate) presentation of opposing views over a period of time. - The visiting speaker policy requires all speakers to be risk assessed and they are required to sign a declaration setting out their awareness of the school's requirements. - The school will take steps to address any imbalance that might arise from pupil access to promotional literature in school.
+Where political issues are brought to the attention of pupils in lessons or during extra-curricular activities, they will be offered a balanced (fair and dispassionate) presentation of opposing views over a period of time. - The school will take care to ensure that views are clearly explained and not evidenced by misleading data.
+Pupils will be given the opportunity to form an independent view of the material presented. - The visiting speaker policy requires all speakers to be risk assessed and they are required to sign a declaration setting out their awareness of the school's requirements.
+The school keeps a register of visiting speakers and will take steps to address any imbalance that might arise.
+The school will ensure that teachers are aware of professional standards relating to personal and professional conduct.